chetanspartan1993/chetanspartan1993/README.md

 * Actively Assisting as a part of Tecore Support in providing 24×7 remote Support to clients and handling emergencies.

+---

+### [Prayosha Food Services Private Limited]

+#### DevOps Engineer

+* Full Time
+* January 2020 – March 2020

+**Responsibilities**:

+* Monitoring, Managing and Troubleshooting the Network Infrastructure.
+* Remote Installation, Deployment, Reconfiguration of product ConnectXF (MCS) on Linux platform, configuring, monitoring and testing of Email Servers for spectrum of clients.
+* Configuring servers for Mithi Hosted Email services and Addressing the performance bottleneck and ensuring maximum Network and Server uptime.
+* Delivering Monthly Technical Face-to-Face Training Sessions for clients In-Premise.
+* Preparing the remote client-site in typical Distributed Multi-Server Email system.

+**Additional Responsibilities:**

+* Actively Assisting as a part of Tecore Support in providing 24×7 remote Support to clients and handling emergencies.

+---

+### [Shubhashish IT Services Private Limited]

+#### IT Manager

+* Full Time
+* July 2016 – November 2019

+**Responsibilities**:

+* Monitoring, Managing and Troubleshooting the Network Infrastructure.
+* Remote Installation, Deployment, Reconfiguration of product ConnectXF (MCS) on Linux platform, configuring, monitoring and testing of Email Servers for spectrum of clients.
+* Configuring servers for Mithi Hosted Email services and Addressing the performance bottleneck and ensuring maximum Network and Server uptime.
+* Delivering Monthly Technical Face-to-Face Training Sessions for clients In-Premise.
+* Preparing the remote client-site in typical Distributed Multi-Server Email system.

+**Additional Responsibilities:**

+* Actively Assisting as a part of Tecore Support in providing 24×7 remote Support to clients and handling emergencies.

 ## Hobbies
 <img align="center" width="50px" title="Multiplayer PC Gaming" src="https://raw.githubusercontent.com/varunchandak/varunchandak/master/hobbies/gaming.svg">